YA LID ZERO Mature is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for maintenance.

-Young Again LID ZERO Mature Cat Food is our Pork based, Limited Ingredient formula that uses only one protein source and has been specifically designed for cats with allergies to chicken and other protein sources.
-Works well for cats with constipation, IBS/IBD and other bowel issues.
-NEW UNIQUE FLAVOR!
+Young Again LID ZERO Mature Cat Food is our Pork based, Limited Ingredient formula that uses only one protein source.
+Specifically designed to support cats with allergies to chicken and other protein sources.
+Also supports cats with kidney disease, constipation or other bowel issues.

 Your cat is considered mature when she is no longer growing bone.
 For most cats that will be at about 2 years of age.
 However, for breeds like the Maine Coon, it may be as long as 5 years.
 Please consult your veterinarian or breeder if you are unsure if your cat has reached adulthood.

 |Crude Fat (min)||25%|

 |Crude Fiber (max)||2.0%|

 All YA Cat foods have an average weight of 145g/cup